beerjs/kyiv/README.md

 However, noone likes to prepare and often we just extemporize.
 As an option, two or more topics may be discussed at the same time.

 ## Why thursday?
-We spend friday nights with our families and our closest friends.
-Whereas thursday is almost a week end, and the evening is usually free.
+We spend Friday nights with family and closest friends, whereas Thursday is almost weekend and the evening is usually free.

 ## How do we choose a location?
 A day before the meeting we start a poll in our telegram chat, and everyone can vote for one or more most appealing places.
-When thursday comes, we choose the most voted place and book here a table.
+When Thursday comes, we choose the most voted place and book a table.

 ## [The previous events](./history.md)